Sangpueng/COVID19-Data-ETL-Dashboard/README.md

 # COVID19-Data-ETL-Dashboard
-End-to-end ETL pipeline and COVID-19 dashboard project
+End-to-end ETL pipeline and COVID-19 dashboard project using Apache Airflow, Docker, and Python Dash

 # Project Overview
 This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline and the creation of an interactive dashboard to visualize COVID-19 case data.
 The project leverages Docker for managing the database environment, Apache Airflow for scheduling and orchestrating ETL tasks, and Python's Dash framework for data visualization.